Villa Magna

-Villa Magna is a large ancient imperial Roman villa near the modern town of Anagni, in Lazio, central Italy.
+Villa Magna is a large imperial ancient Roman villa near the modern town of Anagni, in Lazio, central Italy.
 The site lies in the Valle del Sacco some 65 km south of Rome, at the foot of the Monti Lepini, directly under the peak known as Monte Giuliano.
+The villa was excavated between 2006 and 2010.

-The toponym 'Villamagna' remains attached to the site, attesting to the local memory of the imperial villa and its successive occupation as a monastery and lay community.
+The location retains the name "Villamagna" attesting to the local memory of the imperial villa and its successive occupation as a monastery and lay community (casale), which have obscured the earlier remains.